Videomaker – Learn video production and editing, camera reviews › Forums › General › Video and Film Discussion › Analog Video Users Today

-This topic contains 4 replies, has 1 voice, and was last updated by Anonymous 6 years, 4 months ago.
+- This topic has 4 replies, 1 voice, and was last updated 9 years, 2 months ago by Anonymous.

 With about 90,000 members to Videomaker, I am very curious as to how many of us are still using analog camcorders (VHS, VHS-C, S-VHS-C, 8mm, Hi-8, etc.).
 I find it hard to believe that all of the Videomaker members are ALL into digital only.
 I would like to have feedback from some analog members who still enjoy using this format vs digital (or maybe use both).
 If everyone was shooting digital only, then there would be no market for analog tapes.
 However, there are many outlets selling lots of analog tapes, including some of the camcorder manufacturers themselves.